The CATIE Center Team

-The Dive In team recently gathered for a face to face meeting at the campus of St. Catherine University in St. Paul.
+The Dive In team gathered in January 2023 for a face to face meeting at the campus of St. Catherine University in St. Paul.
 The above picture was taken in from of a mural that depicts some of St. Catherine University’s history and mission.
 Pictured from left to right are: Holly Nelson, Laurie Swabey, Erica Alley, Doug Bowen-Bailey, Jenny Smith-Hastings, and Andrea Olson.

-Doug Bowen-Bailey, MA, CI & CT, Instructional Designer
+Doug Bowen-Bailey, MA, CI & CT, Project Director

 Doug lives in Duluth, MN with his partner, Holly.
 His best thinking often happens while he is on a bicycle, and so is grateful for any chance to be out on the roads and trails on two wheels.